jamesl88/cv/README.md

 [mgage.com](http://mgage.com)

-mGage is a global mobile engagement provider with more than 15 years of mobile CRM (mCRM) experience.
-I was involved in the development of a new project which was a new asynchronous API for operator billing, refunding and crediting.
+I was involved in the development of a new asynchronous API for operator billing, refunding and crediting.
 I assist by investigating errors and alarms for our live projects.
-I also maintain ‘Zaypay’ (www.zaypay.com) one of the company platforms which enables fast, flexible and secure mobile payments for digital content and virtual goods.
+This was built in Rails 3 and was my first experience with a relatively large project.
+I was also responsible for maintaining another rails project called  ‘Zaypay’ (www.zaypay.com): one of many of mGage’s platforms that enables fast, flexible and secure mobile payments for digital content and virtual goods.
+This was a legacy project built in Rails 2.

 - Ruby on Rails
-- Javascript/Jquery
+- Javascript
-- Html/CSS
+- jQuery
 - Version control (git)
-- BDD (Rspec)
+- TDD
-- Pair programming
+- BDD
-- SSH
+- HTML5 & CSS3
-- Postgresql
+- Bootstrap

 ****